RL-Sim-to-Real/training/README.md

  --action=cartesian_increment
 ```

-## Trouble shooting
+## Troubleshooting

-When using ROS if you encounter this error:
+When using ROS, if you encounter this error:

 ```
 ImportError: /lib/x86_64-linux-gnu/libp11-kit.so.0: undefined symbol: ffi_type_pointer, version LIBFFI_BASE_7.0